Napoleon High School (Michigan)

-Napoleon High School is a public high school located in Jackson County, Michigan.
+Napoleon High School is a public high school located in Jackson County, Michigan, United States.
 With an enrollment of 432 students, it is classified as a Class C school by the Michigan High School Athletic Association (MHSAA).
-The school's mascot is the Pirates, and athletic teams compete in the Cascades Conference with Addison, East Jackson, Hanover-Horton, Grass Lake, Michigan Center, Manchester, and Vandercook Lake.
+The school's mascot is the Pirate, and athletic teams compete in the Cascades Conference with Addison, East Jackson, Hanover-Horton, Grass Lake, Michigan Center, Manchester, and Vandercook Lake.
 Napoleon High School services students from Napoleon and Norvell Townships, as well as outlying areas of Columbia and Grass Lake Townships as a part of Napoleon Community Schools.

 History

 The current Napoleon High School building, located at 201 West Ave, was built in 1959.
 Prior to that, a building was located across the street, on the current site of Napoleon Middle School.